BiggillyBoyMan/tp/docs/DeveloperGuide.md

 How the `add` command works:

-1. When the user executes the `add` command (e.g., `add n/Google a/SWE Intern e/recruit@google.com t/Software engineering role i/Technology s/Applied d/2024-12-31`), the `LogicManager` passes the input to `AddressBookParser`.
+1. When the user executes the `add` command (e.g., `add n/Google a/SWE Intern e/recruit@google.com t/Software engineering role i/Technology s/Applied d/2024-12-31`), the `LogicManager` passes the input to `BizBookParser`.
-2. `AddressBookParser` identifies this as an `add` command and creates an `AddCommandParser` to parse the arguments.
+2. `BizBookParser` identifies this as an `add` command and creates an `AddCommandParser` to parse the arguments.
 3. `AddCommandParser` uses `ArgumentTokenizer` to extract all the prefixed fields (n/, a/, e/, t/, i/, s/, d/) from the command string.
 4. `AddCommandParser` validates each field using the respective classes (`CompanyName`, `Industry`, `JobType`, etc.) and creates an `InternshipApplication` object.
 5. `AddCommandParser` creates and returns an `AddCommand` with the new `InternshipApplication`.